Stratos Apostolakis: Career

 Apostolakis was no stranger to controversy as a player, his switch from Olympiacos to Panathinaikos in 1990 led to the cancellation of the Greek Super Cup as the authorities feared riots.

 As a footballer he played his best years for Panathinaikos being one of the key players behind club's European runs in 1991–92 and 1995–96.
 He played with Panathinaikos through 1998.

 During his playing career, Apostolakis was capped 96 times by the Greece national team scoring five goals. and was a member of the 1994 World Cup squad.
 His 96 caps stood as a Greek record until it was broken by Theodoros Zagorakis.

 He also spent six months as a coach with Panathinaikos in 2001, before resigning from his position at the end of the year and eventually taking up the task of coaching the Olympic team for Athens 2004.

 Personal life

-Apostolakis is the father of Kostas, who plays as a professional footballer at Panathinaikos.
+Apostolakis is the father of Kostas, who plays as a professional footballer at AEL.